What is Chai Tea?

-For those who are especially health-conscious, our Spicy Turmeric Chai Tea is a fantastic choice.
-As the name might suggest, this brew provides an additional kick of flavour thanks to ingredients such as chilli, cardamon seeds and, of course, turmeric.
+Our Spicy Turmeric Chai Tea may prove an excellent choice for those who’re particularly health conscious.
+As the name suggests, this brew provides an additional kick of flavour thanks to ingredients such as chilli, cardamom seeds and, of course, Turmeric.

-Traveling across the Indian border, we have our Nepal Masala Chai Tea.
-This tasty tea is unique to the Ilam district, and uses black loose leaf Nepal Tea from the Shree Antu Gorkha Tea estate.
-Ingredients include cinnamon, ginger, and cardamom, as well as lemongrass!
+Travelling across the Indian border, we have our Nepal Masala Chai Tea.
+This tasty Tea comes from the Ilam district of Nepal.
+It uses Black Loose Leaf Nepal Tea from the Shree Antu Gorkha Tea estate.
+Its other ingredients include cinnamon, ginger and cardamom, as well as lemongrass!

-Finally, we have our particularly popular Cochin Masala Chai, which is a notably spicy beverage that combines wonderful South Indian spices with a blend of Broken Pekoe teas from Assam and Kerala.
+Finally, we have our ever-popular Cochin Masala Chai.
+This bold brew is a notably flavoursome beverage that combines wonderful South Indian spices with a blend of Broken Pekoe Teas from Assam and Kerala.